verana-labs/verifiable-trust-vpr-spec/spec.md

 That’s the purpose of **Verifiable Trust**.
 The concept of **Verifiable Trust** is specified in the [Verifiable Trust spec](https://github.com/verana-labs/verifiable-trust-spec).

-This specification deals with the Verifiable Public Registry (VPR), part of the Verifiable Trust concept.
+This specification deals with the Verifiable Public Registry (VPR), a decentralized registry of registries, part of the Verifiable Trust concept.

 ## About this Document

 In order to fully understand the concepts developed in this document, you should have some basic knowledge of [[ref:DID]], [[ref:DIDComm]], [[ref:VS]], [[ref:trust registry]], ledger-based applications, and more generally, all terms present in the [Terminology](#terminology) section.

-## Introduction

 :::note
 Before exploring this spec, it is highly recommended to **first read** the [Verifiable Trust Spec](https://verana-labs.github.io/verifiable-trust-spec/).
 :::

+## Introduction

 ### What is a Trust Registry?

 *This section is non-normative.*

-A trust registry is an approved list of ecosystem participants, such as trust registry operators, [[ref: issuers]] and [[ref: verifiers]] that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.
+A trust registry is an approved list of recognized ecosystem participants, such as trust registry operators, credential [[ref: issuers]] and [[ref: verifiers]] that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.

 A trust registry typically expose APIs that are consumed by services that would like to [[ref: query]] its database, and take decisions based on the returned result: